 First, note that the proportion of time for initialization is much higher for LP compared to WLP.
 For WLP the time for copying the lower bound set from the father is negligible.
 Second, note that the cost of updating the polyhedron increases with the number of objectives.
 This is an observation that was also made by Csirmaz (2015), who showed that in higher dimensions (p = 10 in their paper), updating the polyhedron was actually the bottleneck of the Benson-like algorithm.
 This also explains why the speed-up factors in Algorithm 1 in general decrease with the number of objectives while the reduction of linear programs solved in general increase.
-Even though we solve relatively less linear programs for increasing p, we have to use more time on updating the polyhedron containing the lower bound set.
-Hence alternative lower bound sets that does not require to manage a polyhedron, or at least less polyhedral operations, may be preferred in higher dimensions.
+Even though we solve relatively less linear programs for increasing p, we have to use more time on updating the polyhedron, or at least less polyhedral operations, may be preferred in higher dimensions.
 Next, note that updating the polyhedron takes a higher proportion of time for WLP.
 This is because we have to check for redundant half-spaces (lines 4-12 in Algorithm 3).
 Finally, observe that even though we have a high reduction in the number of linear programs solved for WLP the proportion of time used for solving linear programs is still the most predominant (except for UFLP, p = 5).